-12. Reducing greenhouse gas emissions
+15. Reducing greenhouse gas emissions

-- ✓ Feed cows based on nutrient requirements. - ✓ Include additives in the ration to supress enteric methane production in the rumen. - ✓ Increase production by keeping the herd healthy and breeding practices. - ✓ Composting. - ✓ Implement covered manure storage covers and /or anaerobic digesters (biogas). - Include additives in manure to suppress unwanted biological activity.
+- ✓ Feed cows based on nutrient requirements. - Include additives in the ration to supress enteric methane production in the rumen. - ✓ Increase production by keeping the herd healthy and breeding practices. - ✓ Composting. - ✓ Implement covered manure storage covers and /or anaerobic digesters (biogas). - Include additives in manure to suppress unwanted biological activity.

-12.1 Feed cows based on nutrient requirement
+15.1 Feed cows based on nutrient need Cont'd...

-- What cows feed on greatly impacts the quality of manure. - Feeding cows on improved good quality feed improves feed efficiency while reducing enteric methane production. - By proper feeding for example testing feed to ensure nutrient feed content matches quantity fed to cows manages overfeeding of nutrients and thereby losing them in manure.
+- What cows feed on greatly impacts the quality of manure. - Feeding cows on improved good quality feed improves feed efficiency while reducing enteric methane production. - When cows digest the feed they have eaten they largely produce methane through belching.
+Other emissions are produced when cows excrete manure and during storage of the manure. - By proper feeding for example testing feed to ensure nutrient feed content matches quantity fed to cows manages overfeeding of nutrients and thereby losing them in manure.

-12.2 Increasing herd productivity
+15.2 Increasing herd productivity